 11. Memorandum and articles of association of the company/Partnership Deed of Partners etc.

-12. In absence of third party guarantee, Asset & Liability statement from the borrower including Directors& Partners may be sought to know the net-worth.
+12. In absence of the third-party guarantee, Asset & Liability statement from the borrower including Directors& Partners may be sought to know the net-worth.

 13. Photographs (two copies) of Proprietor/ Partners/ Directors.

-We have tried to make this article full of information, try to cover it from every corner. still you think if we left something please put your comment under comment section below.
+We have tried to make this article full of information, try to cover it from every corner. still, you think if we left something please put your comment under the comment section below.
 Thanks for Reading.

 Happy Reading 🙂